 1) Preparing the brine

-Combine the salt, sugar, pepper, ginger, and cinnamon with one cup of water in a large saucepan.
+Combine the kosher salt, brown sugar, black pepper, ginger, and cinnamon with one cup of cold water in a large saucepan.
 Bring to a boil, then lower the heat and add in the other 3 cups of water.
 Take off heat and let cool.
 Make sure the whole thing is mixed thoroughly so that the salt and sugar is fully dissolved.

 2) Rest for a few hours